Skip to main content

 CFM

 CFM stands for cubic feet per minute, indicating the volume of air extracted per minute.
-A blower rated 900 CFM removes 900 cubic feet of air every minute, akin to the air in a small room.
+A blower rated at 900 CFM removes 900 cubic feet of air every minute, which is about the air volume in a small room.

 The required CFM varies based on your cooking style and stove setup.

-If you frequently grill, fry, or use a griddle or wok, a range of 900 to 1500 CFM is essential to remove the odors and grease produced during high-volume cooking effectively.
+If you frequently grill, fry, or use a griddle or wok, a range of 900 to 1500 CFM is essential to effectively remove the odors and grease produced during high-volume cooking.

 Types of Blowers

-• Internal Blowers: These are positioned within the hood, making them easier to maintain, but they tend to generate more noise.
+• Internal Blowers: These are pre-installed within the hood, making them easier to maintain, but they tend to generate more noise.

-• External Blowers: Located outside, these blowers can be obtained in higher CFMs.
-They operate more quietly, though you can still hear the rush of air through the duct.
-However, they're less convenient to repair in winter, and their bulky stainless-steel housing might not be aesthetically pleasing.
+• External Blowers: Located outside your home, these blowers offer higher CFMs and quieter operation, though you’ll still hear the airflow through the duct.
+However, they can be inconvenient to repair in winter, and their bulky stainless-steel housing doesn’t look great on the exterior of your house.

-• In-Line Blowers: Attached to the duct run, in-line blowers offer the quieter operation of external blowers without a large motor outside your home.
-Remember to incorporate an access door for potential servicing if you opt for an in-line blower.
+• In-Line Blowers: Installed along the duct run, in-line blowers provide the quiet operation of external blowers without requiring a large motor outside your home.
+Be sure to incorporate an access door for potential servicing if you choose an in-line blower.

 Capture Area